zamadshakil/manager-portal/DEPLOYMENT_CHECKLIST.md

 1. **No bulk rule reassignment** — Must update task `rule_ids` manually
 2. **No team archiving** — Can only delete empty teams
-3. **No realtime submission status** — Members must refresh to see pipeline progress
+3. **No realtime submission status** — Members must refresh to see pipeline progress (messaging uses realtime, but submissions do not yet)
 4. **No PDF report export** — CSV export available for some data
 5. **`database.types.ts` is a stub** — Using `Database = any` shim